Shravani-d23/classic-models-sales-analysis-Power-BI-/README.md

 ## 📈 Dashboard Preview

-The dashboard is divided into three views: overview, detailed analysis, and business insights
+The dashboard is divided into three views: overview, detailed analysis, and business insights.

 ### 🔹 Sales Dashboard Overview